lerna-lite/lerna-lite/packages/init/README.md

 $ lerna init --independent
 ```

-This flag tells Lerna to use independent versioning mode.
+This flag tells Lerna-Lite to use independent versioning mode.

 ### `--exact`